huggingface/transformers/docs/source/en/conversations.md

 [domain-specific leaderboards](https://huggingface.co/blog/leaderboard-medicalllm) that should make it easier to locate the best models for specialized domains.

-## Breaking it down: What happens inside the pipeline?
+## What happens inside the pipeline?

 The quickstart guide above used a high-level pipeline to chat with a chat model, which is convenient, but not the most flexible.
 Let's take a more low-level approach, to see each of the steps involved in chat.
 Let's start with